RONIN447/email_system/README.md

 # How to Send Email in Django

-In this tutorial, you’ll learn how to send email using Django and Python.
-How to send multiple emails at a time to users.
-Integrate SendGrid SMTP with Django.
-How to use Django Email console to print emails in terminals.
-Display Email success with Django Messages.

 ### Setup
 1. Create a folder and put all the files inside it.
 2. Create a virtual environtment - `virtualenv env`